Spending and Funding.

 How do we spend Pupil Premium Funding at Park Community School?

 Park Community School uses this funding to provide additional support for our pupils in order to raise achievement and improve outcomes.
-We used funding in 2016-17 for additional resources including
+We used funding for additional resources including

 - additional staffing in the classroom to ensure a smaller adult to child ratio